chrisns/talks/PolicyAsVersionedCode.md

 ---

-29 all 4 people leaving lift towards sign to stairs
+# @TODO: 29 all 4 people leaving lift towards sign to stairs

 <!--